frozon/passbook/README.md

       passbook.p12_password = 'cert password'
     end
 ```
+if you are using Sinatra you can place this in the file you are executing or in a file that you require.

 ## Usage

 Please refer to apple iOS dev center for how to build cert and json